bluebanquise/bluebanquise/tutorials/docs/slurm.md

 If all goes well, using `squeue` command, you should be able to see the jobs currently running, and the ones currently pending for resources.

 You can follow jobs by watching their job file (refreshed by Slurm regularly).
 And after few seconds/minutes depending of your hardware, you should see first animation frames as PNG images in /home folder.
+You can use any kind of image/movie tool to generate a movie from these images.

 ![Animation](resources/animation.gif)